 Q2: Can I rent gear instead of buying?

-Yes, you can rent major gear items like sleeping bags, trekking poles, and even boots.
+Yes, you can rent major gear items like , trekking poles, and even boots.
 KCTE provides high-quality rental options for those not looking to purchase.

 Q3: What should be in my daypack?